My Quick Recommendations

 Yarns are often sold as hanks or skeins.
 What is a hank of yarn?
 A hank is yarn loosely wound into a large ring shape and twisted on itself.

 This tool holds yarn in place, and when it spins, yarn streams from it in a single, untangled strand.
 It will hold hanks, and it’s for winding yarn into yarn balls.

 Also used by spinners and hand yarn dyers for the opposite process.
 They use it as a skein winder to wind loose yarn into a big circle, then put it in a hank form.
 There are numerous types, but they all create center pull balls or cakes.

 How To Use A Yarn Swift

-- Open up the Yarn Swift like an umbrella (umbrella swift is a common name for this tool)
+- Open up the arms of the closed yarn swift like an umbrella by pushing the tightening screw upward.
+(Umbrella swift is a common name for this tool)

 - Then secure the umbrella clamp in place.